The structure of polynomial growth for tree automata/transducers and MSO set queries: Growth of -weighted tree automata (and ambiguity)

 Suppose for the sake of contradiction that $S$ has at least two distinct maximal nodes.
 They are descendants of the $i$-th and $j$-th children, respectively, of their lowest common ancestor, for some $i\neq j$.
 Let $(q_1,\dots,q_m,a,q)$ be the transition taken at this common ancestor; then $q$, $q_{i}$ and $q_{j}$ are states labeling nodes in $S$.
 By \Cref{clm:subtree} again, $q_j$ is heavy; this is witnessed by some tree $t$.
 Then $q_i \twoheadrightarrow_{C} q$ where $C = a(t_{1},\dots,t_{i-1},\square,t_{i+1},\dots,t_{m})$, with $t_{\ell}$ chosen so that has a run with $q_{\ell}$ at the root for each $\ell$, and $t_{j} = t$.
 Furthermore, $q_{\mathsf{a}}\to q_{i}$ by definition of $S$, and since the automaton is trim, $q \to q_{\mathsf{a}}$.
 Thus, we get a heavy cycle $q \twoheadrightarrow_{C'\circ C} q$. \end{claimproof}

+We now prove that any trim $\bbN$-weighted tree automaton $\cA$ without a heavy cycle has its growth bounded by a polynomial, by induction over the number of states of $\cA$.

-Let $(q_{1},\dots,q_{m},a,q)$ be a final bridge and $C[a(t_{1},\dots,t_{m})]$ an input tree.
+Let $(q_{1},\dots,q_{m},a,q)$ be a final bridge and $t = C[a(t_{1},\dots,t_{m})]$ an input tree.
 Decomposing the tree in such a way corresponds to choosing a distinguished node (with label $a$).
 Consider the accepting runs where this final bridge is taken at this distinguished node.
 The sum of their weights can be factored as the product of: \begin{description} \item[Above the final bridge:] The value of $C$ from $q$ to $q_{\mathsf{a}}$.
 Since $q_{\mathsf{a}}\to q$, this value must be 1; otherwise, $q \twoheadrightarrow_{C} q_{\mathsf{a}}$ would imply $q \twoheadrightarrow q$, a heavy cycle. \item[Below the final bridge:] For each $i\in\{1,\dots,m\}$, the value over $t_{i}$ of the $\bbN$-weighted tree automaton $\cA_{q_{i}}$ obtained from $\cA$ by setting $q_{i}$ to be the new unique accepting state, with weight 1, then trimming.
 This last step removes at least the state $q_{\mathsf{a}}$, because $q_{\mathsf{a}} \not\to q_{i}$.
-Furthermore, $\cA_{q_{i}}$ still does not have heavy cycles.
-Thus, by reasoning by induction on the number of states, we may assume that $\cA_{q_{i}}$ is polynomially bounded. \item[In-between:] The weight of the final bridge. \end{description} The value of $\cA$ over an input tree of size $n$ is the sum, over all possible final bridges ($O(1)$ choices) and all possible nodes where the final bridge may be taken ($\leqslant n$ choices), of the product of the above three items ($n^{O(1)}$).
-Therefore, it is polynomially bounded.
+Furthermore, $\cA_{q_{i}}$ still does not have heavy cycles. \item[In-between:] The weight of the final bridge. \end{description} The value of $\cA$ on $t$ is the sum, over all possible final bridges and all possible nodes where the final bridge may be taken, of the product of the above three items.
+Since $|t_i| \leqslant |t|$, we have: